An efficient solver for large-scale onshore wind farm siting including cable routing: Quota Steiner tree problem

 \begin{observation} Considering an instance \fullQSTPInstance of the QSTP, if

 then the QSTP reduces to the STP by defining the set of terminals $\terminals = \fixTerminals \cup \potTerminals$. \end{observation}

-In the case of \eqref{eq:quota_max}, one would need to choose all potential terminals, i.e., $y_i = 1$ for all $i\in \potTerminals$, to fulfill the quota constraint \eqref{quota cons}.
-However, by defining the set of fixed terminals by $\overline{\fixTerminals}= \fixTerminals\cup\potTerminals$ and $\overline{\potTerminals} = \emptyset$, as all potential terminal have to be chosen anyway, constraints \eqref{Steiner cut pot} and \eqref{quota cons} become obsolete leaving only \eqref{Steiner cut} reducing the problem to the original directed cut formulation for the STP which can be solved efficiently by specialized solvers like \scipjack.
+In the case of \eqref{eq:quota_max}, one would need to choose all potential terminals, i.e., $y_i = 1$ for all $\vertexNumbered{i} \in \potTerminals$, to fulfill the quota constraint \eqref{quota cons}.
+However, by defining the set of fixed terminals by $\overline{\fixTerminals}= \fixTerminals\cup\potTerminals$ and $\overline{\potTerminals} = \emptyset$, as all potential terminal have to be chosen anyway, constraints \eqref{Steiner cut pot} and \eqref{quota cons} become obsolete.
+Thus, only \eqref{Steiner cut} remain and the problem is reduced to the original directed cut formulation for the STP which can be solved efficiently by specialized solvers like \scipjack.
 So, the QSTP generalizes the STP and, thus, the QSTP is also NP-hard.